 As with any landscaping project, plants for privacy will require maintenance.
 When choosing the plants or trees you invest in for privacy, it’s important to consider how much maintenance you are willing to put in to keep up with your landscaping screens.
 If you aren’t sure about which plants require less maintenance, our team can give professional advice about how to carefully select trees and shrubs for privacy with maintenance in mind.

 Before beginning your screening project, start by thinking about which areas of your yard you want to be more hidden and how each plant can accomplish that goal.
 Because each tree or shrub you invest in will grow uniquely, it’s important to carefully select their locations.
 This will help your landscape screening project to be more effective overall.

-At Gurley’s Azalea Garden, we have a 5-acre plant nursery stocked with large plants that are ideal for creating a beautiful, natural screen between properties or hiding storage structures.
-We also maintain close relationships with renowned growers throughout the area who provide us with the highest quality and largest varieties of plants available in our region.
-So, for special projects which require already-mature plants, we have the ability to conjure instant shade and privacy for you.
+At Gurley’s Azalea Garden, we have a 5-acre plant nursery stocked with large plants that are ideal for creating a beautiful, natural landscaping for added privacy.
+We also maintain close relationships with renowned local growers who provide us with the highest quality and largest varieties of plants available.
+So, for special projects which require already-mature plants, we have the ability to create instant shade and privacy for you.

 Contact Gurley's Azalea Garden at 901-472-7629, or fill out a form for consultation on what plant materials or structures we can create to block out those unsightly objects from your outdoor patio space or home.